Revolving Door (Tate McRae song)

 "Revolving Door" is a song by Canadian singer Tate McRae from her third studio album, So Close to What (2025).
 It was released through RCA Records on March 7, 2025 as the album's fourth single.
 McRae wrote the track with Julia Michaels and its producers, Grant Boutin and Ryan Tedder.
-"Revolving Door" is a pop and Jersey club song with lyrics about coming back to a toxic relationship repeatedly.
+"Revolving Door" is a pop and Jersey club ballad with lyrics about coming back to a toxic relationship repeatedly.

 Aerin Moreno directed the accompanying music video for "Revolving Door", which premiered on the same date as the single's release.
 It sees McRae and a group of dancers performing in a room with fifteen doors.
 Upon its release, the song received generally positive reviews from critics, some of which named it a highlight on So Close to What.
 Commercially, it has reached number 9 in the United Kingdom and the top 20 on the Billboard Global 200 as well as in Australia, Canada, Ireland, New Zealand, and Norway, and became her second number one single on the Billboard Hot Dance/Pop Songs chart.
 McRae performed "Revolving Door" on The Tonight Show Starring Jimmy Fallon.

 Background and release

 On November 14, 2024, Tate McRae announced the release of her third studio album, So Close to What.
-She also announced the Miss Possessive Tour, which will take place in North America, South America, and Europe between March and September 2025.
+She also announced the Miss Possessive Tour, which took place in North America, South America, and Europe between March and September 2025.
 Prior to its release, the album was promoted by the singles "It's OK I'm OK", "2 Hands", and "Sports Car".
 The three peaked within the top 20 in the United Kingdom, while the former reached number 20 in the United States and topped the Hot Dance/Pop Songs chart.
 "Revolving Door" was released alongside the album on February 21, 2025, as its fourth single.
 Sony Music Italy sent it to Italian radio airplay on March 7, 2025.

 Composition

 "Revolving Door" is three minutes long.
 It was written by McRae, Ryan Tedder, Gran Boutin, and Julia Michaels, while the former two produced it.
 Both played keyboards and performed the background vocals, while Tedder additionally played synthesizers.
 Boutin was also the song's programmer and engineer, the latter role alongside Rich & Rich and Bryce Bordone.
 Serban Ghenea and Dave Kutch served as the mixing engineer and mastering engineer, respectively.

-Music critics have categorized "Revolving Door" as a pop and Jersey club song built over a dancehall beat.
+Music critics have categorized "Revolving Door" as a pop and Jersey club ballad built over a dancehall beat.
 Nick Levine of NME compared its sound to the more experimental songs from In the Zone (2003) by Britney Spears.
 The lyrics of "Revolving Door" depict McRae coming back to the same person several times, although it always results in a toxic relationship.
 She mentions the desire of confronting someone for a "bad habit" but not being able to do so.
 The track ends frantically, with McRae pleading, "I'm supposed to be an adult, but fuck it, I need a minute", which Sam Franzini of The Line of Best Fit interpreted as "the realization part of the healing".